-- 5.5 The RCUDP is now some 12 years old and is being replaced by the Calderdale Local Plan.
-The Local Plan Publication Draft was published in August 2018 and the Local Plan was submitted to the Secretary of State in January 2019.
-At the time of writing the Neighbourhood Plan, the Local Plan was at an advanced stage of its Public Examination.
-The draft Local Plan looks over the period to 2032, and with the Neighbourhood Plan also covering this period and beyond, it was important to ensure that it would be compatible with the direction of policy in the draft Local Plan.
+- 5.5 The RCUDP is being replaced by the Calderdale Local Plan.
+The Local Plan Publication Draft was published in August 2018 and submitted to the Secretary of State in January 2019.
+At the time of writing the referendum version of the Neighbourhood Plan, the Local Plan had completed consultation on Main Modifications and was in the final stages of preparation prior to adoption, which is envisaged to be in early 2023.
+The draft Local Plan lasts to 2032, and with the Neighbourhood Plan also covering this period and beyond, it was important to ensure that it would be compatible with the direction of Local Plan policy.

-- 5.6 Key Local Plan policies of relevance include:
+- 4.6 Key draft Local Plan policies of relevance include:

 - SD1 Presumption in favour of sustainable development

 - SD2 Sustainable Development

 - SD3 Housing requirement

 - SD6 Allocated mixed use sites

 - HW3 Well Being

 - HW4 Safeguarding Community Services and Facilities

 - RT1 Retail Hierarchy and Town Centre Uses

 - BT1 High quality, inclusive design

 - BT4 The Design and Layout of Highways and Accesses

 - HE1 Historic environment

 - GN6 Protection and provision of open space, sport and recreation facilities

 - GN8 Protection of local green spaces

-- 5.7 Again, there was close working with Council planning officers to ensure the compatibility between neighbourhood plan and Local Plan policies.
+- 5.7 Again, there was close working with Council planning officers to ensure the compatibility between neighbourhood plan and draft Local Plan policies.

-Neighbourhood plan policies reinforce and give a local emphasis to Local Plan policies and allocations.
+Neighbourhood plan policies reinforce and give a local emphasis to draft Local Plan policies and allocations.